songweizhi/MarkerMAG/README.md

 Updates
 ---

-+ 2022-05-08 - A Conda package for MarkerMAG is available now, please refers to the "**How to install**" section for details.
++ 2022-05-08 - A Conda package for MarkerMAG is now available, please refers to "**How to install**" section for details.
-+ 2022-03-12 - A [demo dataset](https://doi.org/10.5281/zenodo.6466784) (together with command) has been prepared!
++ 2022-03-12 - A [demo dataset](https://doi.org/10.5281/zenodo.6466784) (together with command) has now been provided!
 You can use it to check if MarkerMAG is installed successfully on your system.

 MarkerMAG modules